 For every successful band – or even mildly successful band – there are hundreds, if not thousands, of others who don’t become famous or well-known.
 That doesn’t mean they aren’t any good – commercial success is no indication of talent, but it does mean that there are plenty of great bands out there who are never exposed to the wider audience they deserve.
 By the same token, even established bands have to contend with the idea that their albums may just be released into a void that – through no fault of their own – they don’t reach the number of ears that they deserve.
 Even if a band’s previous record was a (relative) hit, or the critics love it, there’s absolutely no guarantee the public will respond in kind.

-It’s with that in mind that this list was compiled – albums, all released between 2000 and 2009 that didn’t get their dues, but which really deserved a bigger audience and which still resonate as great records to this day.
-Of course, there are hundreds, if not thousands, that probably could have been added to this list, so if your favourite isn’t here, we can only apologise.
+It’s with that in mind that this list was compiled: albums, all released between 2000 and 2009, that didn’t get their dues, but which really deserved a bigger audience and which still resonate as great records to this day.
+Of course, there are so many more that could have been added to this list, so if your favourite isn’t here, we can only apologise.
 At the same time, that’s also kind of the point…

 The Get Up Kids – On A Wire (2002)